 As was mentioned earlier, it is very important to draw scale map.
 This enables you to figure out where the fast/slow parts really are.
+Otherwise your course design will just be a fantasy in your mind until the day of the event.
 Placing it on paper allows you the freedom to actually design your course rather than depending on luck or chance.